 Another IT consideration is hot-desking – it can save office space but do you have the technology equipment to support it.
 Wi-Fi, cloud storage, and digital scanning services can all help to improve your IT efficiencies.
 This is also a great time to review how you manage your information and how it can be made more efficient in the new workplace.

 5. Engage with Staff

-Your organisation’s biggest asset is its employees, so it is vital keep them up to date on your relocation plans.
+Your employees are your organisation’s biggest asset, so it is vital to keep them up to date on your relocation plans.
 You also have a legal requirement to inform them of any changes.
 Your selected relocations company should offer, recommend and implement a staff communications programme as a part of the relocations package.

-As well as communicating to staff, it’s important to understand what your employees really want out of their workplace and implement a plan to reflect this.
+As well as communicating to staff, it’s important to understand what your employees really want and require out of their workplace and implement a plan to reflect this.

-When selecting new furniture, take the condition of your current pieces of furniture into account – has a piece lasted well due to quality, or through a lack of usage because it’s so uncomfortable?
+When selecting new or upcycled furniture, take the condition of your current pieces of furniture into account – has your office furniture lasted well due to quality, or through a lack of usage because it’s so uncomfortable?
 Care in selecting the best furniture is important, not least because it’s expensive.